KrOlech/PolySampXpress/Readme.md

 - Strange movement of ROIS after manipulator ordered to move Video in bugs
 - Strage Map creation need difrent offset than the roi
 - Last ROI stays during Map Creation (propabli residum from last created ROI)
+- dialog window not corectli resize (unse but mey need in future)